openedx/edx-documentation/en_us/install_operations/source/mobile.rst

            "ENABLE_COMBINED_LOGIN_REGISTRATION": true
        }

   If you are running in a non-SSL environment, you can set ``"OAUTH_ENFORCE_SECURE": false``.
-This should never be disabled in anything other than a development environment.
+This configuration setting should never be disabled in anything other than a development environment.

 #.
 Save the ``edx/app/edxapp/lms.env.json`` file.